izyware/devops/README.md

 # ChangeLog

 ## V7.5
+* 75000006: add ability to pass additional parameters to rsync
+    * to move files use --remove-source-files
 * 75000005: implement rsync service
 * 75000004: enable interactive mode for shell spawns
     * linux systems shells would error out on the source token without this feature